| Background on the school project at Thit-Htaunk-Kkun Village The village is very poor compared to its nearby villages since most of

-1. Project Title : Construction of Primary School Building at Thit-Htaunk-Kyun Village
+by Generosity in Action.1.
+Project Title : Construction of Primary School Building at Thit-Htaunk-Kyun

 2. Project Area : Thit-Htaunk-Kyun Village near Bagan